International arbitration is a complex and evolving field of law, and the need for deeply knowledgeable legal counsel is paramount.

 We achieved a major victory for Gold Reserve in a long-running ICSID arbitration against Venezuela relating to one of the world's largest undeveloped gold/copper deposits.
 In a unanimous award, the tribunal found that Venezuela had acted unlawfully in violation of the Canada-Venezuela bilateral investment treaty and awarded Gold Reserve over US$740 million in damages and legal costs.

-We represent tens of thousands of Italian holders of Argentine bonds in a US$2.4 billion claim before ICSID.
-In a seminal decision which was named 'Most Influential Award of the Decade' by OGEMID (Oil, Gas, Energy, Mining, Infrastructure and Investment Disputes), the tribunal found jurisdiction over the case, giving the green light to the first-ever mass claim in investment arbitration history.
+We represented tens of thousands of Italian holders of Argentine bonds in a US$2.4 billion ICSID claim.
+In a seminal decision named 'Most Influential Award of the Decade,’ the tribunal found jurisdiction over the case, giving the green light to the first-ever mass claim in investment arbitration history.
+In May 2016, the parties reached an historic settlement, whereby Argentina agreed to pay 150% of the principal value of the affected bonds – an extraordinary result in a dispute that lasted more than a decade.

 Construction dispute with global economic significance, ongoing